navidkashani/awesome-acf/README.md

 * [Validated Field](https://wordpress.org/plugins/validated-field-for-acf/) - provides input masking and validation of other field types.
 * [Website](https://github.com/Jeradin/acf-website-field) - add-on for Website URLs, allows for website URL, title and a checkbox to open externally or internally.
 * [Widget Area](https://github.com/dustyf/acf-widget-area) - Allows you to pick a widget area to be displayed on a page.
+* [WPML ACF Relations](https://github.com/mcguffin/wpml-acf-relations) - Sets ACF Relations to their translated versions when duplicating a WordPress Post for translation with WPML.

 ## Other Awesome Lists